 Section 1.
+ASEs with a 50% FTE appointment will receive a waiver for the operating fee, building fee and technology fee.
 Except as otherwise provided in this Article, tuition and fee waivers for ASEs with a 50% FTE appointment will be maintained at their current rates/level.

 Section 2.
 In the event there is a new fee imposed by the Students, the Union will be given notice and the opportunity to bargain over the impacts.

 Section 1.
 The parties recognize that disputes may occasionally arise concerning the terms and conditions of this Agreement and such disputes shall be resolved through this grievance procedure.